 Not just any music.
 Certain genres will actually send your stress level into the stratosphere.
 There have been studies that prove our cells and nervous systems are shredded by heavy metal and rap, while they absolutely adore classical music.
 They love the sound of human chanting even more.

 The right music at the appropriate sound frequencies can swiftly lift your spirits and deeply relax your body and mind.
-To learn more about this read Your DNA Is Not A Fan Of Rock And Roll.

 6. Turn off your devices